 If you’re more interested in the Hawaiian food at this year’s Pure Aloha Festival you certainly won’t be in want of good food as 25 vendors will be cooking up dishes from the many nationalities represented in Hawaii, including Samoan, Korean, Japanese, Tongan, Filipino and more.
 And it’s not a Hawaiian festival without some of the traditional Hawaiian fare including white rice, macaroni salad and lots of barbecue.

-The festival has been a tradition for 11 years in Las Vegas.
-This weekend’s festivities mark the seventh annual fall event.
-It started at The Cannery, moved to the Silverton and this year has found a new home at the Rio, a location where Vizzun Entertainment hopes the festival can enjoy many more successful years.
+The festival has been a tradition for years in Las Vegas.
+This weekend’s festivities mark the 13th annual fall event.
+It started at The Cannery, moved to the Silverton and has spent the past few years at its new home at the Rio.